n3pt7un/VirtualeUniBOt/README.md

 ## Prerequisites
 - Python 3.6+
 - Selenium WebDriver: Ensure that you have the Chrome WebDriver installed on your machine.
-You can download it here.

 ## Installation
 Clone this repository or download the script.

-Install the required Python packages:
+Install the required Python packages by running:
 `
 pip install -r requirements.txt`

-Ensure you have Chrome installed and WebDriver configured on your system.
+!Ensure you have Chrome installed and WebDriver configured on your system.

 ## Usage
 - Login Process: